trace-n/crowdfunding_back_end/README.md

 ### How To Run
 {{ What steps to take to run this code }}
+get/post end url what is the json body

 ### Updated Database Schema
 {{ Updated schema }}